wikilook/SZGMeshFileConverter/README.md

   - I tested the framework with the .obj files included in the repository

   - As I chose objective c as language I tried to use it everwhere, even where c functions for example would made the implementation much easier.
-Did not want to make a mess of languages.s
+Did not want to make a mess of languages

   - Lots of error checking are missing, i am just assuming that the inputs are somewhat correct.
 Due to limited time.